Digital Geographies Research Group Virtual Annual Symposium 2020

 Using the Digital: Methodologies, Teaching, and Everyday Practice

-This year will feature a range of informal digital shorts.
+This year also featured a range of informal digital shorts.
 Digital shorts are summaries of your research in 2-5 minutes.
 They are deliberately designed to require limited preparation, so are ideal for postgraduates, early career researchers, and those with COVID-related caring responsibilities or other commitments.
-The digital shorts will consider:

 |Timetable – All Times BST (British Summer Time)|